 Frequently Asked Questions

-Which companies are eligible to employ non-E.U. nationals in Cyprus?
+Which companies can employ foreign workers in Cyprus?

-The registration of the first non-E.U. employee can take place only after the company has been approved and registered with the Migration Authorities as eligible to employ third-country nationals.
+Only after the company has been approved and registered with the Migration Authorities.

 Are there any workforce ratio requirements?